roncterry/install_lab_env/README.md

 * Installation and removal scripts and their corresponding include files
 * A standardized directory structure for the course, its lab environment and related files

+The Installer Framwork used the lab environment standars defined in the **https://github.com/roncterry/lab_env_tools** git repository.

 # Usage - TL:DR

 **Install a Lab Environment**